Financial Aid

 Federal Pell Grants are provided by the federal government to needy students in amounts that are determined by the students’ ISIR, the cost of attendance at the University and a payment schedule issued by the U.S. Department of Education.
 Students apply by filing the FAFSA with the Department of Education who computes the students’ eligibility.

-Eligible students enrolled less than full-time may receive partial grants.
-Students should contact the Office of Financial Aid.
+Eligible students enrolled less than full time may receive a partial Pell grant award.
+Students should contact the Office of Financial Aid for help in determining Pell grant eligibility if they plan to enroll part time.

-Federal Supplemental Educational Opportunity Grants are provided by the federal government to students with exceptional need, subject to federal funding guidelines.
+Federal Supplemental Educational Opportunity Grant (FSEOG) is provided by the federal government to students with exceptional need, subject to federal funding guidelines.
 The award is based on the family’s ability to contribute as determined from the FAFSA and the amount of grant funds made available to the University.
+Priority consideration for FSEOG is given to out-of-state students.

 Veterans’ Benefits provided by government agencies may be used at Huntington.
 The University is approved for educational training of veterans and their families under US Code Title 38, Section 3675.
 Applications and certifications for veterans programs are handled through the Office of the Registrar.